Companion parrot

 A companion parrot is a parrot kept as a pet that interacts abundantly with its human counterpart.
-Generally, most species of parrot can make excellent companions, but must be carefully managed around other common pet species like dogs and cats as they might be hostile towards them.
+Generally, most species of parrot can make excellent companions, but must be carefully managed around children and other common pet species like dogs and cats as they might be hostile towards them.

-Species of parrots that are kept as companions include large parrots, such as amazons, greys, cockatoos, eclectus, hawk-headed parrots, and macaws; (Species include hybrids like the Catalina macaw) mid-sized birds, such as caiques, conures, quakers, Pionus, Poicephalus, rose-ringed parakeets, and rosellas; and many of the smaller types, including Brotogeris, budgies, cockatiels, parakeets, lovebirds, parrotlets and lineolated parakeets.
+Species of parrots that are kept as companions include large parrots, such as amazons, greys, cockatoos, eclectuses, hawk-headed parrots, and macaws (including hybrids like the Catalina macaw); mid-sized birds, such as caiques, conures, Quaker parrots, cockatiels, Pionus, Poicephalus, rose-ringed parakeets, and rosellas; and many of the smaller types, including budgies, Brotogeris, parakeets, lovebirds, parrotlets and lineolated parakeets.

 Some species of lories and lorikeets are kept as pets but are quite messy, and often more popular as aviary birds.
 Hanging parrots and fig parrots are normally kept as aviary birds and not as pets.
-Some species as pygmy parrots and kakapos, night parrots, and about half of the species of parrotlet, are not considered companion parrots due to difficult dietary requirements or unavailability.
+Some species of parrots such as pygmy parrots, kākāpōs, night parrots, and about half of the species of parrotlets, are not considered companion parrots due to difficult dietary requirements or lack of availability.

 The Convention on International Trade in Endangered Species of Wild Fauna and Flora (also known as CITES) has made the trapping and trade of all wild parrots illegal, because taking parrots from the wild has endangered or reduced some of the rarer or more valuable species.
-However, many parrot species are still common; some abundant parrot species may still be legally killed as crop pests in their native countries.
+However, many parrot species are still common, and some abundant parrot species may still be legally killed as crop pests in their native countries.

-Endangered parrot species are better suited to conservation breeding programs than as companions.